rjperes/rjperes/README.md

-## 👋 Welcome
+# 👋 Welcome
 Welcome to my GitHub page!

-I am a portuguese developer from Coimbra, Portugal, where I graduated in Informatics Engineering from DEI-UC.
-Just started my PhD in Informatics Engineering at DEI-UC.
+I am a portuguese developer from [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra), where I graduated in Informatics Engineering from [DEI-UC](https://www.uc.pt/fctuc/dei).
+Doing a PhD in Informatics Engineering also at [DEI-UC](https://www.uc.pt/fctuc/dei).

-I am currently a Founding Team Lead at Evolve Software Portugal and was awarded as Microsoft Most Valuable Professional (MVP) from 2015-19 and from 2024 again.
+I am currently a Founding Team Lead at [Evolve Software](https://www.linkedin.com/company/evolve-software1) and was awarded as [Microsoft Most Valuable Professional (MVP)](https://mvp.microsoft.com/en-US/mvp/profile/463cea60-c67e-4c83-a80a-e877bbc8248b) from 2015-19 and from 2024 again.

+I have a [blog](https://weblogs.asp.net/ricardoperes) since 2009 and a more recent [one](https://developmentwithadot.blogspot.com) since 2024, on technical stuff.

-I also wrote a few books, reviewed others, and maintain some open source software.
+I also wrote a few books, reviewed others, and maintain some open source software, which you can find here at GitHub.

 My interests include: